 Overall the switch took a few days, but I think it’s worth it as I now have a

-and stylesheets in webpack, something I
+neat setup with webpack-dev-server and stylesheets in webpack, something I

 didn’t get when first setting up ReactOnRails about a year ago.
 But the biggest